anlutro/laravel-settings/README.md

 3. Publish the config file by running `php artisan config:publish anlutro/l4-settings` (Laravel 4.x) or `php artisan vendor:publish` (Laravel 5).
 The config file will give you control over which storage engine to use as well as some storage-specific settings.

 Optional: add `'Setting' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in the same file.
+Optional: add `anlutro\LaravelSettings\SaveMiddleware` to your `middleware` list in `app\Http\Kernel.php` for auto-saving of settings when your application shuts down.

 ### Usage